Skip to content

 Lost Root Password

-In case you forgot the MariaDB "root" password and the one specified in your configuration does not work, you can start the server with the --skip-grant-tables flag added to the mysqld command in your docker-compose.yml.
+In case you forgot the MariaDB "root" password and the one specified in your configuration does not work, you can start the server with the --skip-grant-tables flag added to the mysqld command in your compose.yaml or docker-compose.yml.
 This will temporarily give full access to all users after a restart:

 services: